- Red Panda Facts

 Red Panda Network (RPN) played a key role in advocating for and developing the plan.
 We are also helping to ensure its effective implementation under the leadership of Bhutan's Nature Conservation Division of the Department of Forests and Park Services (DOFPS) who will conduct the research in the project area.

-The presence of red panda has been confirmed in seventeen districts, including seven of the ten protected areas, and eight of the nine biological corridors (within the altitudinal range of 2000 meters to 4300 meters above sea level).
+The presence of red pandas has been confirmed in seventeen districts, including seven of the ten protected areas, and eight of the nine biological corridors (within the altitudinal range of 2000 meters to 4300 meters above sea level).
 However, population status and density are unknown.
 The action plan aims to conduct extensive research to understand red panda population dynamics, ecological roles, socio-cultural significance, breeding behaviors, and movement ecology.